 As Queen Street United Methodist Church celebrates more than 100 years in ministry on the corner of Queen Street and Peyton Avenue, its members are clear of their mission…to seek the prosperity of the city.
 The church finds its mission in Jeremiah 29 where the people are told to “seek the prosperity of the city, and pray for it, for in its prosperity you will find your own (paraphrase).”

-The church is active in the community, working closely with Southeast Elementary School, Rochelle Middle School, and Kinston High School.
-The church also boasts an after-school and summer program for elementary-aged children unparalleled with any other in the area.
+The church is active in the community, working closely with Southeast Elementary School, and searching for where God is leading us to increase our mission.
 Congregants and community members alike enjoy the music ministry of the church through their weekly presentations in worship, Christmas concerts with orchestra and choir, dinner theaters, and their concert series.

 Click here to view/download “A Journey through Faith and Service,” written in celebration of our 100 year anniversary.